DHTMLX/docs-suite/docs/dataview/features.md

 # Features

-This page contains structured information that will help you to start working with DHTMLX DataView and go into deep dive on its functionality.
+This page helps you start working with DHTMLX DataView and explore its functionality in depth.

 ## How to start with DHTMLX DataView

-In this section you can find out how to initialize DataView, how to load data into the component and how to integrate DataView into your applications.
+In this section you will learn how to initialize DataView, load data into it, and integrate it into your applications.

 ### Initialization